01 of 05

 Another possibility is to center a pad of clay on the bat, before trimming.
 Use a metal rib to remove all excess moisture before re-centering the upside-down pot on it for trimming.
 Once the pot is centered, you must gently press the pot down into the clay pad slightly.

 Difficult shapes such as wide bowls and platters, or vases with long necks are usually best trimmed using a clay or bisque chuck.
 To make a chuck, throw an opened cylinder of clay, wide enough to match the inner floor for a wide form, or just wide and tall enough to support the shoulder of a thin-necked vase.
 Remove all excess moisture from the chuck, inside and out.
-Place the on or into the chuck and press down slightly.
+Place the clay on or into the chuck and press down slightly.

 Another option, especially if you do a lot of trimming, is to invest in a tool such as the Giffin Grip.
 This tool self-centers the pot and secures it to the wheel head for trimming.Continue to 4 of 5 below.